 Bernard John Poole

+Click here, if necessary, to see a Table of Contents with hyperlinks to the various sections of the on-line version of the book.
 This book is available for download free of charge.
-As a courtesy to the author, please drop me a line at email@example.com to let me know that you are interested in reading the book and/or are using it to promote the use of technology in the classroom.
+As a courtesy to the authors, please drop us a line at email@example.com to let us know that you are interested in reading the book and/or are using it to promote the use of technology in the classroom.

 You will need a copy of the several work files that must accompany the on-line version of the text.
-I can send you these by return as attachments in e-mail.
-Please give me an email address that will not block emails that contain zipped attachments.
+Write to me at firstname.lastname@example.org and I will send you these by return as attachments in e-mail.
+Please give me an email address that will not block emails that contain attachments.